India should be bigger than China in power and scope: Bhagwat | Law-Order

 The government should forge an alliance against China with immediate neighbours like Nepal, Sri Lanka and others, he said.
 "India needs to grow bigger in power and scope than China," he added.
 "China encroached on our borders amid the pandemic," he said, adding the world knows the expansionist nature of that country.
 He cited Taiwan and Vietnam as examples of the Chinese expansionist designs.

 "We intend to be friendly with all.
 This is our nature.
 But mistaking our benevolence for weakness and attempts to disintegrate or weaken us by sheer brute force is unacceptable.
 Our detractors must know this by now," he said.
+Responding to Bhagwat's remarks on China, Congress leader Rahul Gandhi tweeted, "Deep inside, Mr Bhagwat knows the truth.
+He is just scared to face it.
+The truth is China has taken our land and GOI & RSS have allowed it."
 Bhagwat said India is a Hindu Rashtra and Hindutva is the essence the country's selfhood.

 "When the RSS says Hindustan is a Hindu Rashtra, it does not have any political or power-centred concept in its mind," Bhagwat said.
 He said the term Hindutva has been distorted by appending a ritualistic connotation to it.